0xsch1zo/celeris/README.md

 ```
 > ![NOTE]
 > For this to work you have to specify roots from which the search should be started in the main config file.
-> Please look at the next section for exact info on how to do that.
+> Please look at the [config section](#configuring-celeris) for exact info on how to do that.

 Now this can be used in a number of ways.
 Firstly you can create layouts from all those repos with:
 ```sh
 celeris search | celeris create-all
 ```
-A default template will be used for all of them, of course it can be changed.
+A default template will be used for all of them, of course it can be [changed](#custom-template).
 Secondly you can combine it with `fzf` to get a nice picker of the repos you want to create:
 ```sh
 celeris create "$(celeris search | fzf --tmux)"
 ```
-Created layouts are located in `<config-dir>/celeris/layouts/`(which is most commonly `~/.config/celeris/layouts/`)

 ### Configuring celeris
 There will be a generated config usually at `~/.config/celeris/config.toml`.